 WebWorkers are necessary in order to run computational tasks in the browser without hanging the user interface.
 Currently, Pyodide can run in a WebWorker, however the user experience and reliability can be improved.

 See issue #1504.

 The majority of existing I/O APIs are synchronous.
 Unless we can support synchronous IO, much of the existing Python ecosystem cannot be ported.
-Luckily @joemarshall has a solution for this involving rewinding the Python stack.
-He has a prototype implementation here.
-We would like to bring this into Pyodide as a core feature.
+There are several different approaches to this, we would like to support at least one method.

 See issue #1503.

 Python packages make an extensive use of packages such as

 synchronously fetch data.
 We currently can’t use such packages since sockets